terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-This section provides what you need to learn (only with the help of an AI assistant) how to use Palantir Foundry.
-This section for the foreseeable future will only cover Palantir Foundry.
+This section provides what you need to quickly master the basics of Palantir Foundry.

 <!--
  **Reorganized 26.0802**.